 You would add to your comfort by bringing an external mouse.
 Most of the manipulations are done with the mouse, and some involve an intensive use of the mouse wheel/scrolling.

 Don't forget your power adapter!

 Before coming to the workshop, you need to download the software from the Brainstorm website and the tutorial dataset from the Dropbox link below.
 To streamline troubleshooting during the session, please save all the downloaded files on your Desktop.

 From the Brainstorm Download page, log in or create a Brainstorm account

 Download the following files to your Desktop folder:

-If you already have Brainstorm, make sure that the version was released after March 1st.
+If you already have Brainstorm, make sure to update to the version of May 30th, 2019 or newer.

 - Unzip the two downloaded files on your desktop

 - Final check: you should have now 3 folders on your desktop: